GeorgeCao-hw/georgedoc/HowToConfigRepo.md

 <td align="left">All repositories under the organization</td>
 </tr>
 </tbody>
-</table><p>Each element in the <strong>repositories</strong> list represents a code repository and is presented as a relational array.
+</table><p>Each element in the <strong>repositories</strong> list represents a repository and is presented as a relational array.
 The following subelements are required:</p>

 <table>
 <thead>